 For best quality, start the video playing, then click on the gearwheel icon, turn up the quality to '720p' or '1080p' and maximise to full-screen.
 See also the original video here on YouTube!

 Would you like to hear what people have been saying about The Phones Show?

 If you can help keep The Phones Show on the air, please donate by using the blue button below.
-You'll also be entered into a prize draw to win ex-review accessories, with results announced each week in Phones Show Chat, the companion audio podcast!
+As a thank you, you'll also be entered into a prize draw to win ex-review accessories, with results announced each week in Phones Show Chat, the companion audio podcast!

-Latest show - No.215, here (also embedded above), in 1080p HD (if you change the resolution and maximise above, or click through to watch on YouTube itself) - also available in 720p lower bit rate MP4 version and audio MP3 extract.
+Latest show - No.254, here (also embedded above), in (up to) 1080p HD (if you change the resolution and maximise above, or click through to watch on YouTube itself) - also available in 720p lower bit rate MP4 version and audio MP3 extract.